 As Galata Tower is one of the most popular Istanbul tourist places, you’ll want to get there early on in the day to avoid the crowds.
 Galata Tower is the busiest in the afternoon around sunset, so you can expect long queues to enter the tower at this time.

 Galata Tower – Things to do in Istanbul

 Galata Tower – Istanbul what to do

 #2 HAGIA SOPHIA

-Hagia Sophia is a 6th-century dome that was built in 537 AD.
+Next up on this list of awesome things to do in Istanbul is the Hagia Sophia, a 6th-century dome that was built in 537 AD.
 Once a Greek Orthodox Cathedral, later an Ottoman Imperial Mosque and now a popular museum in Istanbul that draws in visitors from around the globe.

 On the inside of Hagia Sophia, you can expect to see impressive mosaics, ancient calligraphy and Sultan’s lodge.

 The Hagia Sophia Museum is open every day of the week from 9 am to 5 pm.

 Hagia Sofia Entrance Fee: 60 Lira ($10.50) or 80 Lira to get a guide and skip the queue.